radiomix/zipkin-infrastructure/script/README.md

 ### Shell scripts
 ####  Usage
-Change into this directory and call the appropriate bash script with a container name as defined in  `SERVICES` to run the task.
+Call the appropriate bash script with a container name as defined in  `SERVICES` to run the task.

 #### Example
 `./build.sh foo`